-By: Vinay B. Patel, Senior Associate Attorney at Henry, Oddo, Austin & Fletcher, P.C.
+By: Vinay B. Patel, Shareholder at Henry, Oddo, Austin & Fletcher, P.C.

 Voting rights of owners in property owners associations to cast their votes in elections were significantly expanded by the recent Texas legislation.
 An educated Board of Directors not only makes a community manager's job easier, but leads to less legal liability, challenges, and reduces the likelihood of dissension amongst the owners.